-In this tutorial I will teach you how using Dreamweaver 8 and its ASP.NET to create a site search function.
-If you are having problems feel free to e-mail us,
+In this tutorial, I will teach you how to use Dreamweaver 8 and its ASP.NET to create a site search function.
+If you are having problems feel free to e-mail us.

 In this tutorial, I will teach you how to create a search form.

 Step1: Setting up work space.

 For this to work you will need to have the software below installed.

 - Dreamweaver 8, this is what I used in the tutorial.
 I am not sure if you can do this on the previous versions.

 - Windows XP Professional

 - (IIS) Internet Information Services has to be installed.

 - Follow this tutorial to install IIS ( Click Here )